 The dark green St. Charles streetcar is the oldest continuously operating streetcar line in the world.

-Vintage streetcars built by Perley A. Thomas Company still run along a 6-mile crescent from Carondelet at Canal Street in the Central Business District through the oldest and most majestic section of Uptown New Orleans, around the Riverbend to Carrollton at Claiborne Avenue.
+Vintage streetcars built by Perley A. Thomas Company still runs along a 6-mile crescent from Carondelet at Canal Street in the Central Business District through the oldest and most majestic section of Uptown New Orleans, around the Riverbend to Carrollton at Claiborne Avenue.

-Swaying along St. Charles Avenue through a tunnel of Live Oaks, the streetcar passes dozens of antebellum mansions, Loyola and Tulane universities, breathtaking Audubon Park, and fine hotels, restaurants and bars.
+Swaying along St. Charles Avenue through a tunnel of Live Oaks, the streetcar passes dozens of antebellum mansions, Loyola and Tulane universities, breathtaking Audubon Park, and fine hotels, restaurants, and bars.

 The red Canal Streetcar Line takes locals and tourists to work and play each day on a 5.5-mile route from the foot of Canal Street through the Central Business District and into the Mid-City area.
 The line ends at City Park Avenue at the historic cemeteries or “Cities of the Dead.”
 Get out and walk around.
 Some of the most interesting architecture in the city is right here.

-Want spend a leisurely day in City Park, or browsing around New Orleans Museum of Art?
+Want to spend a leisurely day in City Park, or browsing around the New Orleans Museum of Art?
 Hop on any of the Canal Streetcars that say CITY PARK/MUSEUM on the front window sign.
 The final stop on the City Park spur is the New Orleans Museum of Art.
-It’s filled with treasures from Degas, Monet, Picasso and many others, and is home to a magnificent sculpture garden you can wander through for free.
+It’s filled with treasures from Degas, Monet, Picasso, and many others, and is home to a magnificent sculpture garden you can wander through for free.

 In 2013, the 1.6 mile Loyola Avenue/Union Passenger Terminal loop opened, giving visitors who arrive by Amtrak or Greyhound an easy, economical way to see the city and get to their hotels.
 From the Union Passenger Terminal, the Loyola Streetcar's first stop is Julia Street, the major corridor of the city's Warehouse Arts District.
 The next stop is Poydras Street, the center of the city's Financial District.
 The third and final stop before reaching Canal Street is at Tulane Avenue, the hub of the Medical District.